awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-configuring-a-product.md

 1. If launching in an **Amazon managed Kubernetes** cluster:

    1. To launch on an existing cluster in Amazon EKS, choose **Launch on existing cluster** and follow the provided instructions\.
 The instructions include creating an AWS Identity and Access Management \(IAM\) role and launching the application\.
-Ensure that you're using a Helm CLI version less than 3\.7\.
+Ensure that you're using Helm CLI version 3\.7\.1\.

    1. To use QuickLaunch to create a new Amazon EKS cluster and launch on it, choose **Launch on a new Amazon EKS cluster with QuickLaunch**\.
 Choose **Launch** to be redirected to create a stack in the AWS CloudFormation console\.
 This stack will create an Amazon EKS cluster and deploy the application by installing the seller\-provided Helm chart\.